walmartdigital/kafka-autoconnector/README.md

 ## Configuration

-The following configuration aspects can be controlled via environment variables:
+The following configuration settings can be controlled via environment variables:

 * **KAFKA_CONNECT_ADDR**: The address of your Kafka Connect instance.
 * **CUSTOM_METRICS_PORT**: The port on which the custom metrics will be served in the operator container.